wolfgangasdf/iqp-book/ad-perturbation-theory.md

 H'=\alpha \delta(x-a / 2)
 $$(ad-pt-15)

-We know from before the wavefunction for the unperturbed case.
+We know from before the wavefunctions for the unperturbed case:

 $$\psi_n^{(0)}(x)=\sqrt{\frac{2}{a}} \sin \left(\frac{n \pi}{a} x\right)$$(ad-pt-swup)